 Choosing a fleece jacket can be an uphill task.
 There’s a vast selection on the market today, but the quality differences between brands & models can often be sizeable.

-There are many important factors to consider to ensure you get the right women’s fleece jacket for your needs including size, weight, warmth, and packability.
+There are many important factors to consider to ensure you get the right women’s fleece jacket for your needs.
+You’ll need to look at size, weight, warmth, and packability.

 Fleece jackets are available in a variety of styles and sizes to suit different needs and preferences.
 You’ll want to buy a fleece that will not only keep you cozy, but that will also fit conveniently in your bag or suitcase.

-To help you choose the right fleece jacket for your needs, we’ve compiled a list of recommendations ranging between everything from the most affordable to the warmest & most versatile options for travellers.
+To help you choose the perfect fleece jacket, we’ve compiled a list of our top recommendations.
+Within it, you’ll find everything from the most affordable fleece jackets to the warmest & most versatile fleeces for travellers.
+Let’s get started…

 Patagonia R1 Hoody